timecode/CloudflarePagesPoC/content/posts/cloudflare-pages-poc/index.en.md

 2. Make you changes
 3. Commit your changes (repeat the previous step for more changes, or continue)
 4. Push to the repo `git push origin`
 5. Watch Cloudflare Pages pick up the branch and deploy a preview!
+The deployment gets its own subdomain, such as `https://df58e22a.cloudflarepagespoc.pages.dev/` for example.